alappiah/SavvySaver/README.md

 **[Alvin Appiah](https://github.com/alappiah)**
 - Designed the frontend layout for the **Login** and **Signup** pages.
+- Implemented the backend for the **Login** and **Signup** pages.
 - Implemented the **Email Notification** feature.
 - Developed backend logic for **User Feedback**, **Profile Updates**, and **Password Change Feature**.
+- Design backend logic for **forgotten password**
+- Implement backend for **settings**.
+Ability to change first name, last name, email and password.
+Design a backend for whether the user want to receive email notifications or not.
+Designed backend to save user feedback
+- Implement logout feature

 **[Elizabeth Avevor](https://github.com/Afful-yayra156)**
 - Created the project **Storyboard**
 - Assisted in selecting the website's pages.
 - Updated the frontend for three pages, including the **Settings Page**
 - Improved the **Login** and **Signup** pages.
 - Designed the Database
+- Designed slides for presentation
+- Was the team lead

 **[Joel Ackam](https://github.com/contributor-profile)**
 - Created the project **Storyboard**
-- Helped in selecting the website's pages. |
+- Helped in selecting the website's pages.
+- Designed the slides and the ER diagram

 ## Contact